 “The root of the word ‘reality’ is ‘real.’
 How could anyone actually be ‘in reality’ without being clear what is ‘real’?
 And just how would this ever occur unless you were equally clear about what does not count or is ‘unreal”’?”

-Nothing that’s unreal is of any actual use to you in the present anyway, because it was never real, to begin with.
+Nothing unreal is of any actual use to you in the present anyway because it was never real to begin with.

-When you can allow this to become a mindful practice in your life, you will start to understand true peace and contentment.
+When you allow this to become a mindful practice in your life, you will understand true peace and contentment.

 Here is an explanation of this paradigm in a relationship scenario.